Backlang-Org/learn/src/accessibility.md

 # Accessibility

-Backlang can protect code elements from external access.
+Back can protect code elements from external access.
 The keywords controlling accessibility are called modifiers.
 Here is a list of all modifiers:

 | Modifier  | Accessibility Rule                   |
 |-----------|--------------------------------------|